gitlapse/docs/source/v1/index.md

 To keep the simple things simple, while the complex things possible, Gitlapses API offers you two base endpoints per resource, for example:

 `GET http://api.gitlapse.com/v1/lapses/:username/:repo`
-returns a collection of lapses
 ### Query Parameters

 Parameter | Default | Description
 --------- | ------- | -----------
-null | false | If set to true, the result will also include cats. available | true | If set to false, the result will include kittens that have already been adopted.
+null | false | returns a collection of lapses available | true | If set to false, the result will include kittens that have already been adopted.